Why am I so quiet?

 It’s important to remember that everyone expresses themselves differently and it’s okay to be shy.

 13. “Why am I so quiet?”
-Because silence is golden!
+Because silence is golden

 It can be difficult to determine why someone is so quiet, but it is important to recognize that silence is not always a bad thing.
 In fact, it can often be a sign of strength and resilience.
-Silence can provide a much-needed pause from the noise of everyday life and can offer a chance for self-reflection and contemplation.

 For many people, talking can be a draining experience.
 Not only can it take up a lot of energy, but it can also be very emotionally taxing.
 Some people feel like they have to constantly be on guard and put on a social face whenever they have to talk to someone.

 If you’re still wondering “why am I so quiet?”, it can be because it takes so much energy some days.
 This can be especially true when talking to people who are more extroverted than them.
-For those who are naturally more introverted, this can cause them to be quiet, as talking takes too much energy out of them.

 15. You embrace the power of quiet